Efefred/AklamioAutomation/README.md

 * Budget for the project has been depleted

 ### Test Reporting: <br />
 The *mochawesome reporter* will be used as the reporting tool for the test results.
-Follow the links for details on how to install and configure Mocahwesome reporter. <https://www.npmjs.com/package/mochawesome>. <br /> <https://www.linkedin.com/pulse/cypress-test-automation-reporting-mochawesome-amarasiri-/><br />
+The test results are stored in this directory, *cypress/reports/mocha*.
+Follow these links for details on how to install and configure Mocahwesome reporter. <https://www.npmjs.com/package/mochawesome>. <br /> <https://www.linkedin.com/pulse/cypress-test-automation-reporting-mochawesome-amarasiri-/><br />

 ### Source Control: <br />
 A private repository, *AklamioAutomation*, will be created in GitHub.
 All commits will be pushed to this remote repository .<br />